 insulin.
 These are often called basal or 'background' insulins because

 they keep a low, consistent level of insulin in your blood over an

-Long-acting insulins work to keep your blood sugar levels steady throughout the entire day – including between meals and when you sleep.
+Long-acting insulins work to keep your blood glucose levels steady throughout the entire day – including between meals and when you sleep.
 Because of their long duration of action, they are usually taken only once or twice daily.

 long-acting insulin isn't enough to control these 'spikes' and you may

-Mealtime insulin is a rapid- or fast-acting insulin that you inject just before you eat to manage blood sugar spikes.
+Mealtime insulin is a rapid- or fast-acting insulin that you inject just before you eat to manage blood glucose spikes.
 It is taken in addition to a long-acting insulin and together, they are sometimes called 'basal-bolus insulin'.